Neuro-divergence

 - Needing a deadline to thrive (yet dislike this).
 Squeezing things in, frequently late, doing things the last minute, moving, pushing, breaking deadlines, different concept of time.

-- Feeling frustrated, disappointed, embarrassed inside, believing we will never get our life under control.
+- Feeling disappointed, embarrassed inside, believing we will never get our life under control.

 - Having emotional difficulties.
 Becoming easily flustered, stressed, irritable – maybe with fluctuating mood swings - possibly from elation (even grandiosity) to a sense of inferiority, depression, or we may have a tendency to blow up small problems out of proportion.
 We may have a hard time managing any feelings (maybe overwhelmed by them) especially powerful emotions like frustration, anger – having quick explosive tempers.